Work Around for Printing Power BI Reports

 - The background colors of red and green are completely missing; every cell’s background color is white.

-** UPDATE: Unfortunately, printing remains a challenge and we can still only natively print one page at a time.
-However, in February 2019 Microsoft threw users a bone and added the Export to PDF feature, which lets you print a multi-page report (see here for more info).
+* UPDATE: Unfortunately, printing remains a challenge and we can still only natively print one page at a time.
+However, in February 2019 Microsoft threw users a bone and added the Export to PDF feature, which lets you print a multi-page report (learn more).

 This capability is really great, but there are a couple issues with it: